(MORE FAQ’S COMING SOON)

 I know it is a difficult thing to be patient when waiting for your new kitten to come home, but please do not ask to take your kittens home early than the dates stated.
 I will not allow kittens to go home before the posted dates, or before I am comfortable enough with their health and development to leave their mom and litter mates.

-Yes, we can deliver kittens at buyers expense.
-The charge for delivery is generally $1.25 per km in distance from our home in Chilliwack, BC.
+Whenever possible, we ask adopters to pick up kittens in person at our home in Chilliwack.
+However, if delivery is needed, yes, we can deliver kittens at buyers expense.
+The charge for delivery is $2.00 per km in distance from our home in Chilliwack, BC, to the location of delivery (one way).
+(Or $1.00 per km in both directions; number of kms to, plus number of kms from).
 This includes the fuel, and time to travel to your location, and back home.
 Please note that I do work during the weekdays, and there will be days or times that I will be unable to provide delivery, however, I will do my best to work with you and find a schedule that works for us both.

 A pet carrier/kennel can be provided at extra cost, or, you can bring your own and we can transfer your kitten into your own carrier once we meet.